mrudh/homify/README.md

 ## Key Features

-- User-friendly interface design
+- Scan a location in home to style screen
-- Clean and modern visual layout
+- See in your room feature
-- Structured user flow
+- Shared cart feature
-- Home interior foused design concept
+- Google calendar synchronised delivery date and time
-- Design portfolio documentation
+- Split payment feature
-- Mini evaluation report
+- Live Delivery room feature with chat
-- Clear presentation of design decisions
+- Timeline based review

 ## Design Focus